 - Shows 6 data points per day (every 4 hours), Average for each period is shown along with Min/Max values if selected

 If Highlight receives both RSRP and RSSI metrics, RSRP is used to generate the score.
 The tooltip shows RSSI in grey for information only.
 RSSI is used only when RSRP is "Unknown".

 From week or month view: clicking any data point jumps to the selected day view.
 See GIF in separate section on Zoom options below.

 There are two methods to zoom in on charts: drag and click.
-All new style charts on the details page are synchronised so they zoom in and out together or the whole page jumps to a date on click.
+All charts on the details page are synchronised so they zoom in and out together or the whole page jumps to a date on click.